solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) _The Archaeocyathinae of the Cambrian of South Australia_.
 Mem.
 Roy.
 Soc.
 South Australia, vol. 2., 1910.

-*)  One recalls Carpenter's description of tertiary nummulitic limestones composed of "little else than Nummulites."
+*)  One recalls Carpenter's description of tertiary nummulitic limestones composed of "little else than _Nummulites_."

 The interval between the inner and outer surface of the typically stalked cup is divided by vertical radial septa and horizontal tabulae into cubical spaces.
 Sometimes the inner and outer wall, and the septa and tabulae are all perforated by pores.